Steve132/divify/README.md

 It has two APIs:  The first, which is automatic, processes everything inside `divified` elements.
 The second API is simply the `divify(x)` function, which can be used like `var html_str=divify(divifysource_str);`

+There's also an `undivlify(e)` call which can be used in the console to convert from an existing Element instance to divify syntax in order to simplify migrations.

 ## Frameworks
 You can also use it with string interpolation and javascript multiline template strings to implement a really simple sort of UI component system or templates. (very rudimentary)